Venezuela travel guide

 Heavy rains and lack of maintenance can affect road conditions.
 Seek local advice about your route before you set out, leave plenty of time for your journey and stick to the main roads.
 Avoid travelling after dark.

 You should take particular care to check the local situation ahead of any travel and particularly to Canaima National Park and the Gran Sabana areas of Bolívar State.
-Fuel shortages are common across all parts of the country.
+Fuel shortages are fairly common across all parts of the country although were not as severe during 2021.
+Fuel is best paid in a set amount of US dollars according to how much is needed, rather than simply filling up the tank.
+Change will normally not be given.

 You can drive in Venezuela using a British driving licence for up to 1 year.
 After that you will need to get a Venezuelan driving licence.
 Make sure you have copies of insurance documents, driving licence and passport with you at all times.
 Failure to produce documents can result in your vehicle being seized by the police.